infojunkie/ireal-musicxml/doc/irealpro.md

 "Kcl" or "XyQKcl" - also repeat previous bar (see _Besame Mucho_, _Butterfly_, _Solar_)
 "r" - repeat previous 2 bars (see _Mas Que Nada_)
-"()" - alternative chord written in small (above actual chord) " " - represents a chord seperator
+"()" - alternative chord written in small (above actual chord) " " - represents a chord separator
 "," - equivalent to space, especially for whole notes in 44 "<stuff here>" - Comments and repeat directives (can start with "*yy" to denote a vertical offset of yy units, see _La Fiesta_)
 "*A" - section A (could be *B, *C, *i, *v, etc.)